 Irrigation efficiency (IE) means the measurement of the amount of water beneficially used divided by the amount of water applied.
 Irrigation efficiency is derived from measurements and estimates of irrigation system characteristics and management practices.
-The minimum average irrigation efficiency for purposes of this ordinance is 0.71.
-Greater irrigation efficiency can be expected from well designed and maintained systems.
+The irrigation efficiencies for purposes of this ordinance are 0.75 for overhead spray devices and 0.81 for drip systems.